box-project/box/doc/configuration.md

 [`directories-bin`][directories], [`finder`][finder], [`finder-bin`][finder].

+## Stub

+The PHAR stub file is the PHAR bootstrapping file, i.e. the very first file executed whenever the PHAR is executed.
+It usually contains things like the PHAR configuration and executing the main script file.

+The default PHAR stub file can be used but Box also propose a couple of options to customize the stub used.

 ### Shebang (`shebang`)

 The shebang (`string`) setting is used to specify the shebang line used when generating a new stub.
 By default, this